Q: What is AWS CloudHSM?

 Amazon monitors and maintains the appliance and network for availability and error conditions.
 If an appliance fails or loses network connectivity, an AWS engineer will investigate.
 If the outage is short (for example, a transient network event), then service will be restored as soon as possible.
-If the outage is anticipated to be long (for example, a hardware failure on an HSM appliance), then AWS will provision a new CloudHSM to you and help you migrate your workload to the new appliance.
+If the outage is anticipated to be long (for example, a hardware failure on an HSM appliance), then AWS will either notify you so you can provision a new CloudHSM instance yourself, or provision a replacement instance and notify you that it is ready, so you can migrate your workload to the new appliance.

 Q: Could I lose my keys if a single HSM appliance fails?

 Yes.
-It is possible to lose your keys if the CloudHSM that you are using fails and you are not using two or more CloudHSMs, or a combination of a CloudHSM and an on-premise HSM, in a high availability mode.
-Amazon strongly recommends that you use two or more CloudHSMs, in separate Availability Zones, in a high availability mode in order to avoid loss of cryptographic keys.
+It is possible to lose your keys if the CloudHSM instance that you are using fails and you are not using two or more CloudHSM instances, or a combination of a CloudHSM and an on-premises HSM, in a high availability mode.
+Amazon strongly recommends that you use two or more CloudHSM instances, in separate Availability Zones, in a high availability mode in order to avoid loss of cryptographic keys.

 Q: Can Amazon recover my keys if I lose my credentials to the appliance?